roryl/lucee-book/lifecycle_scopes.md

 Accessible for the entire life of the application, which is until the applicationTimeout specified in the Application.cfc expires.
 Care must be used when multiple requests are writing to the same application scoped variable.
 In these situations, use lock {} to syncronize write access.

 ###Session
 Accessible for the life of a user session, until the sessionTimeout specified in Application.cfc is reached from no activity.
-Care must be used when multiple requests could come in from the same client simultaneously.
+Care must be used when multiple read & write requests could come in from the same client simultaneously and overlap.
 In these situations, use lock {} to syncronize write access.
+See [Lucee Clustering](https://rorylaitila.gitbooks.io/lucee/content/clustering.html) on sharing session data across multiple Lucee instances.

 ###Cookie
 Accessible for the life of a single request, the Cookie scope is created by Lucee based on the cookies provided by the user's browser.
 It contains the same data as is in the cgi.http_cookie variable, but it is parsed into  a structure for you like below